tanghao-xiaomi/docs/en/device_dev_guide/connection/network/driver/net_driver_guide.md

 ## VI.Testing Tools

-OpenVela provides multiple network testing tools for driver migration and network throughput debugging.
+openvela provides multiple network testing tools for driver migration and network throughput debugging.
 Below are descriptions and usage of relevant tools.

 ### 1. ping (Packet Internet Groper)

 #### Function Description

 - Purpose of ping: Used to test network connectivity and response time.
 - Configuration Enablement: Ping functionality can be enabled by configuring the CONFIG_NETUTILS_PING option.